Designations Congruent with Things: Chapter 23

 I know, Newt replies.

 Now kids, Newt thinks, in his best camp-counselor voice, this is not meant to be fun for you.
-This is meant to be fun for me, partially, and also a little bit of a totally thoughtful while yet very badass ‘present’, as it were, for our roommate, presuming this pilot experiment turns out well and I don’t throw up from cognitive dissonance or slice open my entire arm in kaiju-derived personal rage, so any vicarious pleasure you may get out of this is totally incidental.
+This is meant to be fun for me, partially, and also a little bit of a totally thoughtful while yet very badass “present,” as it were, for our roommate, presuming this pilot experiment turns out well and I don’t throw up from cognitive dissonance or slice open my arm in kaiju-derived personal rage, so any vicarious pleasure you may get out of this is totally incidental.

-The kids keep hissing, sort of enigmatically, like, maybe, they’re plotting something.
+The kids keep hissing sort of enigmatically, like maybe they’re plotting something.

 He picks up the scalpel.